About Na Eng

 Na Eng is an Emmy Award-winning storyteller and seasoned social impact executive.

-She currently serves as the chief communications officer at People For the American Way, an advocacy organization that advances freedom, justice, and democracy.
-Prior to joining People For the American Way, she served in senior roles at the McKnight Foundation, the American Refugee Committee (now called Alight), the Minnesota Council on Foundations, and Mercy Corps.
+She serves as the chief communications officer at People For the American Way, an advocacy organization that advances freedom, justice, and democracy.
+Prior to joining People For the American Way, she served in senior roles at the McKnight Foundation and other mission-driven organizations in philanthropy and global humanitarian development.
 In those positions, she managed media relations, strategic communications, and external affairs.

 She refined her instinct for storytelling over two decades as a journalist in New York City.
 Producing for PBS and CNBC, she traveled the globe to translate complex public policy issues into understandable human narratives.
 Her stories received prestigious honors, including an Emmy Award, an Edward R. Murrow Award for Best Documentary, and several National Headliner Awards.